Ablequest programs 2017

-Ablequest is a series of 15 minute programs which examines developments in assistive technology for those people living with a wide range of disabilities.This page contains program files for episodes first broadcast in 20167
+Ablequest is a series of 15 minute programs which examines developments in assistive technology and initiatives for those people living with a wide range of disabilities.This page contains program files for episodes first broadcast in 2017.

 TAD Pt 1 Revisited

 TAD (Technical Aid for the Disabled) is a vital community organisation linking technically skilled volunteers with people who have a disability to customise their equipment.

 Danny Kapustin is the CEO of TAD and talks about their products and the upcoming annual Spring Cycle across the Sydney Harbour Bridge.
 This is an updated version of a program first broadcast in October 2016

 Cricket commentator Jim Maxwell talks about The Primary Club, which raises funds to purchase sporting and recreational facilities for people with disabilities.

 Honorary Visiting Associate Professor Barry Gow and Professor Greg Suaning of the University of New South Wales discuss Barry's practical invention, the Wangiscope.
 It is a tool which is critical to the successful implantation of bionic eyes.

 You may have seen the new $5 banknote and wondered about the small dot on either side of the note.

 Bruce Maguire lead policy advisor at Vision Australia, talks about the new banknotes and how that little dot came to be.
 And how a Sydney teenager had the influence to change the thinking of the Reserve Bank of Australia.